lkrdev/explore-blending/README.md

 ## Try it Now

 -   If you have `sql_runner` permissions in Looker, you can test this extension with no configuration.
-Add this into any `manifest.lkml` file within any of your LookML projects
+Add this to any `manifest.lkml` file within any of your LookML projects

 ```
 application: explore_blending {